zzzprojects/docs/learnentityframeworkcore.com/pages/saving/execute-sql.md

 ## External Resources - ExecuteSql

-The following videos are useful if you want to see how raw SQL commands are executed from EF Core, especially how `ExecuteSqlRaw` differs from query-based APIs such as `FromSqlRaw`.
+The following videos are useful if you want to see how raw SQL commands are executed from EF Core, especially how command APIs such as `ExecuteSqlRaw` differ from query-based APIs such as `FromSqlRaw`.

 ### Video 1 - Entity Framework Core (Inline Query for Insert, Update and Delete)